5antos/Hunter.FM/README.md

   <br><br>
 </div>

-A wrapper for the official Hunter.FM API.
+An unofficial wrapper for the official Hunter.FM API.

 Installation
 ------------